MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data-desktop.md

 - **unexpected_sfb_ipc_disconnection** - Records information needed to determine a failure to connect to the service.
 - **unregister_failed** - Records information needed to determine errors in de-registering the Outlook meeting add-in.

-### UserBI
+## UserBI panelaction

 > [!NOTE]
-> For information on the properties of UserBI events, see [Properties sent with userbi panelview events](#properties-sent-with-userbi-panelview-events).
+> For information on the properties of UserBI panelaction events, see [Properties sent with UserBI panelaction events](#properties-sent-with-userbi-panelaction-events).

 - **inlinereply** - Records information whether a user has replied from the notification.
 - **toastclick** - Records a user's click to navigate to the message entry to toast notifications to monitor service SLA and to load the appropriate response to toast notification.
 - **toastdismiss** - Records information needed to determine errors and delays when the user dismisses the rendering of a toast notification.
-- **toastshow** - Records information needed to determine that a toast was rendered.

 - **toast_skip** - Records information needed to avoid transmitting a delayed toast notification.
 - **toasttimeout** - Records information needed to determine errors and delays when the rendering of a toast notification has timed out.

+### UserBI panelview

+> [!NOTE]
+> For information on the properties of UserBI panelview events, see [Properties sent with UserBI panelview events](#properties-sent-with-userbi-panelview-events).

+- **toastshow** - Records information needed to determine that a toast was rendered.

 ## Property lists